Sergej Levak

 Sergej Levak (born 3 May 2006) is a Croatian professional footballer who plays as a central midfielder for club Atalanta U23.

 Early life

 Levak grew up in Osijek, Croatia.

 Club career

 Roma

 Levak has been described as " the first club he started playing for was Elektra from Osijek, from which he went to the Krpan&Babić Academy, and in 2019 he moved to Gradski vrt.
 He is one of the most talented players of his generation".
 After that, he joined the youth academy of Croatian side Osijek.
 In 2023, he joined the youth academy of Italian Serie A side Roma, and was regarded as one of the club's most important players.
 He trained with the first team of the club.

 Atalanta

 On July 29, 2025, Levak joined Serie A club Atalanta as a free agent.
-He was initially assigned to the reserve team Atalnta U23.
+He was initially assigned to the reserve team, Atalanta U23.

 International career

 Levak represented Croatia internationally at youth level.